-During my “off” week just after Thanksgiving, I picked up a pork loin, gave it the Chili Rubbed Pork treatment in my slow cooker, and it made a TON of pulled pork.
-I ended up popping a few portions of it in the freezer, one of which was destined to become this super easy 30 Minute Posole.
+During my “off” week just after Thanksgiving, I picked up a pork loin and gave it the Chili Rubbed Pork treatment in my slow cooker.
+It made a TON of pulled pork, so I ended up popping a few portions of it in the freezer, one of which was destined to become this super easy 30 Minute Posole.

 Posole is a rich stew, typically made with slow cooked pork, hominy, green chiles, and lots of delicious toppings.
 Using the leftover pork helped this recipe come together really fast, so this is a great way to take advantage of those leftovers on busy nights.
 Pork is the typical meat for posole, but if you have leftover chicken or beef I say why not go ahead and use that.
 I think it would be equally as delicious!

 I used my homemade red enchilada sauce as a base for this soup, which helped thicken the broth and provide a TON of instant flavor.
 I kept the toppings for my posole simple to keep costs low, but if you want to splurge I think this soup would be awesome with a little shredded cheddar, pepper jack, sour cream, or avocado.
 The creaminess of any of those toppings would be an excellent contrast to the spicy broth.
 There’s a lot of room for customization with this one, so have fun with it!

 - 2 Tbsp vegetable or canola oil ($0.04)